You searched for:

 1. Something insulting that makes a person shocked and angry: "The politicians were throwing so many affronts at each other, that many in the audience couldn't tolerate it any longer; so, they started to walk out."

-2. An open or intentional offense, slight, or insult: "His rejection of my plan was a personal affront!"
+2. An open or intentional offense, slight, or insult: "Karl's rejection of Mark's plan was a personal affront!"

-2. An open or intentional offense, slight, or insult: "His rejection of my plan was a personal affront!"
+2. An open or intentional offense, slight, or insult: "Karl's rejection of Mark's plan was a personal affront!"

 Affront came from Old French afronter, "to push someone's face in"